Buddy Tucker: Prison sentence

 Tucker was imprisoned in 1977 due to a 1974 conviction for willful failure to file.
 After losing his appeal, he surrendered to U.S. Marshals and served nine months in federal prison.

-Current activities
+Internet activities

-Tucker runs two websites and a YouTube channel.
-One is an outreach website that posts anti-Semitic, white supremacist, anti-communist, anti-homosexual articles which date back to the N.E.W.S. publication, The Battle Axe News, alongside bible studies and current articles.
-The other website has content focused on Gerald L. K. Smith and contains writings of, and correspondence with, Smith as well as articles by Wesley Swift and other Christian Identity leaders.
+Tucker ran two websites and a YouTube channel.
+One was an outreach website that posted antisemitic, white supremacist, anti-communist, and homophobic articles which dated back to the N.E.W.S. publication, The Battle Axe News, alongside Bible studies and then-current articles.
+The other website had content focused on Gerald L. K. Smith and contained writings of, and correspondence with, Smith as well as articles by Wesley Swift and other Christian Identity leaders.

+Death

+On November 23, 2022, Tucker's son Paul used his father's Facebook account to report that he had died.